 Read this article that describes the different calling conventions in great detail.
-If you haven’t messed around with calling conventions in your VC++ code, either by using __stdcall, __cdecl etc in your code, or by changing the compiler setting, you should remember to set the CallingConvention field in the DllImport Attribute to CallingConvention.Cdecl.
+If you haven’t added calling conventions in your VC++ code, by using either __stdcall or __cdecl, or by changing the compiler setting, you should remember to set the CallingConvention field in the DllImport Attribute to CallingConvention.Cdecl.

 Callback using delegates

 I refer you to this article that demonstrates passing delegates.
 In particular, it shows the right calling convention for .NET delegates i.e. __stdcall.
 If you have only the binaries for a DLL, you can tell C# to use CallingConvention.Cdecl using the UnmanagedFunctionPointerAttribute for the delegate.
 Note that you need to create a new instance of the delegate and pass that in your p/invoke call.
 Passing the method name can lead to a hard to decipher System.AccessViolationException.